Welcome to Subscribe On Youtube

 """

-Removes the mapping of the specified value key if this map contains a mapping for the key
+Returns the value to which the specified key is mapped, or -1 if this map contains no mapping for the key.

 """